ritfed-tabryg/urbit-visor/README.md

-# Login With Urbit
+# Urbit Visor

-A web extension which enables Urbit Web Apps to securely connect to your Urbit ship.
+Urbit Visor is an overlay platform (as a web browser extension) that merges Urbit and the web together.
+Its goal is to allow existing web tech to seamlessly integrate together with the novel functionality of Urbit.

 ## Getting started